The Number E Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-A process where interest is added an infinite number of times per period, leading to the mathematical constant e.Limit

-A value that a function or sequence approaches as the input or index approaches some value, often infinity.Transformation
+A calculator feature used to compute values of e raised to a given power, typically accessed by pressing '2nd' then 'ln'.Graph

+A visual representation of a function, showing the relationship between input values and their corresponding outputs.Transformation

-A change applied to a function's graph, such as shifting, stretching, or reflecting, without altering its basic shape.Population Growth
+A method for altering the position or shape of a graph, such as shifting, stretching, or reflecting.Compounding Interest

+A financial process where interest is calculated on both the initial principal and accumulated interest, leading to exponential growth.Population Growth

-An application of exponential functions, often modeled using base e, to describe how populations increase over time.Radioactive Decay
+A real-world phenomenon often modeled by exponential functions, describing how populations increase over time.Radioactive Decay

-A process modeled by exponential functions with base e, describing how unstable substances decrease over time.Half-life
+A process where unstable substances decrease in quantity over time, commonly modeled using exponential functions with base e.Half-life

-The time required for a quantity to reduce to half its initial value, commonly modeled with exponential decay.Calculator
+The time required for a quantity to reduce to half its initial value, frequently associated with exponential decay.Continuous Compounding

-A device or tool used to evaluate expressions, including those involving e, often using the 'second ln' function for exponents.Exponent

-A mathematical notation indicating the number of times a base is multiplied by itself.Compounding Interest
+A scenario where interest is added an infinite number of times per period, resulting in growth described by the constant e.Natural Exponential Function

+A function with base e, commonly written as f(x) = e^x, modeling continuous growth or decay.Decimal Expansion